Caioww/toDoList-VueJS/README.md

 ExpressJS + MongoDB

-To run this app do you need open tha paste api and start the command in git bash
+To run this app do you need open tha folder api and start the command in git bash

 ```
 npm run dev
 ```

-After run this command using git bash go to paste toDoList and run:
+After run this command using git bash go to folder toDoList and run:

 ```
 npm start